nathan-b/TolkienEssays/rings.md

 ## What happened to the other Rings after the One was destroyed?

-> "But what then would happen, if the Ruling Ring were destroyed as you counsel?" asked Glóin."We know not for certain," answered Elrond sadly.
+> "But what then would happen, if the Ruling Ring were destroyed as you counsel?" asked Glóin.
+>
+> "We know not for certain," answered Elrond sadly.
 "Some hope that the Three Rings, which Sauron has never touched, would then become free, and their rulers might heal the hurts of the world that he has wrought.
 But maybe when the One has gone, the Three will fail, and many fair things will fade and be forgotten.
 That is my belief."
 >
 > JRR Tolkien, _The Fellowship of the Ring_, "The Council of Elrond"